Scientific: Phoenix roebelenii

 Sunset 13, 16-24

-Landscape Use: Specimen for large entryways, container plant, large naturally-lighted indoor mall atriums (like this one in Cleveland, Ohio), outdoor entryway tropical effect (like this one at a 5-star hotel in Chiang Mai, Thailand)
+Landscape Use: Specimen for large entryways, container plant, large naturally-lighted indoor mall atriums (like this one in Cleveland, Ohio), outdoor entryway tropical effect (like this one at a 5-star hotel in Chiang Mai, Thailand) and mesic landscapes.

-Form & Character: Small, graceful, lacey, refined, tropical.
+Form & Character: Small, clumping spreading, graceful, lacey, refined, tropical.

-Seasonal color: None
+Seasonal Color: None

-Temperature: Hardy to 30oF
+Temperature: Hardy to 30oF.

-Soil: Tolerant, but soils with some organic matter are best
+Soil: Tolerant, but soils with some organic matter are best.

-Watering: Apply regular water especially in summer
+Watering: Apply regular water especially in summer.

-Disease and pests: None
+Disease and Pests: None